Have the freshest free hiking tips sent to you each month!

-How do I know?
-Because I've used them over the years and am satisfied with their products, as well as their customer service.
+Because I've used them over the years and decades on the trail, and am satisfied with their products, as well as their customer service and policies.

 For instance, I, Diane Spicer, am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com and affiliated sites.

 ...meaning that if I receive a small commission when you purchase an item I review or discuss, you'll know about it because I disclose that information.

 Then it's up to you to decide whether or not to trust that my information is unbiased and accurate.

 I hope I've earned your trust, and will do nothing to abuse it.

 I'm not famous, I don't have legions of followers, and I'm not expecting these things any time soon!

 And in a perfect world, I wouldn't have to pay to keep the lights on and the gears humming along (so to speak) on this website.

 If a retailer is offering a particularly tempting discount or deal, I may feature an ad or give it a mention in my monthly newsletter to let you know about it.

 Another way to share this information about my affiliates with you: in my weekly email updates.